netx-as/docs/docs/l2/l2-config.md

 ## Shaper

-A shaper interface is a virtual interface used for traffic shaping in traffic-manager.
-The physical layer state of a shaper interface is always up unless the loopback interface is manually shut down.
+A shaper interface is a virtual interface used for traffic shaping in [traffic-manager](~/docs/qos/traffic-shaping.md#interface).
+The physical layer state of a shaper interface is always up unless the shaper interface is manually shut down.
 It is possible to create a shaper interface using `interface shaper<number>` command.
 E.g.:

 ```
 netx# interface shaper1
 Creating shaper interface shaper1
-netx(if-lo1)#
+netx(if-shaper1)#
 ```

-Loopback interface can be deleted using `no interface shaper<number>` command.
+Shaper interface can be deleted using `no interface shaper<number>` command.
 E.g.

 ```
 netx# no interface shaper1